Siloam Inscription from Hezekiah’s Tunnel for Freshwater to Jerusalem

 “…. he made the conduit and the pool, and he brought the water into the city …” 2 Kings 20, 20:

 The inscription records the construction of the tunnel, which has been dated to the 8th century BCE.
 It is the only discovered ancient inscription from the region which commemorates a public construction work.
 Inscriptions to commemorate construction projects were commonplace in Egyptian and Mesopotamian archaeology.

-The tunnel was discovered in 1838, however, the inscription was not discovered at this time, due to the accumulated mineral deposits making it barely noticeable.
+The tunnel was discovered in 1838.
+However, the inscription was not discovered at this time, due to the accumulated mineral deposits making it barely noticeable.
 In 1880, a youth moving up the tunnel from the Siloam Pool end discovered the inscription.
-It is among the oldest extant records of its kind written in Hebrew using the Paleo-Hebrew alphabet which was a regional variant of the Phoenician alphabet.
+It is among the oldest surviving records of its kind written in Hebrew using the Paleo-Hebrew alphabet which was a regional variant of the Phoenician alphabet.

-According to the text, the tunnel work began at both ends simultaneously and proceeded until the stonecutters met in the middle.
-The engineers depended on acoustic sounding to guide the tunnel-diggers and this is supported by the Siloam Inscription:
+According to the text, the tunnel work began at both ends simultaneously.
+Tunneling proceeded until the stonecutters met in the middle.
+The engineers depended on acoustic sounding to guide the tunnel-diggers, and the Siloam Inscription supports this:

 “… the voice of a man … called to his counterpart, … and on the day of the

 tunnel (being finished) the stonecutters struck each man towards his counterpart, axe against axe … “